ghunkins/huggingface_hub/docs/source/en/package_reference/hf_api.md

 ## Search helpers

-Some helpers to filter repositories on the Hub are available in the `huggingface_hub` package.
+Some helpers to filter repositories on the Hub are available in the `old_huggingface_hub` package.

 ### DatasetFilter